 - Boat trips to off-island destinations

-No matter where you decide to stay in Corfu, a visit to Corfu Town is highly recommended.
-Even just an evening there for dinner is enough to enjoy its history and charm.
-But if you decide that you want to be centrally located and choose a hotel or rental in Corfu Town, here are our top recommendations:
+No matter where you decide to stay in Corfu, visiting Corfu Town is highly recommended.
+Even an evening there for dinner is enough to enjoy its history and charm.
+But if you decide that you want to be centrally located and choose a rental or hotel in Corfu Town, here are our top recommendations:

-- Best Mid-Range Hotel in Corfu Town: Arcadion Hotel
+- Mid-Range Hotel in Corfu Town: Arcadion Hotel

-- Best Luxury Hotel in Corfu Town: Siora Vittoria Boutique Hotel
+- Luxury Hotel in Corfu Town: Siora Vittoria Boutique Hotel

-See Related: Fun & Best Things to Do in Santorini, Greece
+See Related: Things to Do in Santorini, Greece

 - Kanali tou Erouta (Channel of Lovers)